DmitrijsJaunslavietis/vendonAssignment/README.md

 ## TODO futures

-Test instance model was developed with the idea in mind, that it could be usefull in must have future features such:
+Assessment instance model was developed with the idea in mind, that it could be usefull in must have future features such:

-* Mistakes overview in the end of the test
+* Mistakes overview in the end of the assessment
-* Users test history
+* Users assessments history
-* Tests overview from history
+* Assessments overview from history
-* Tests statistics and metrics
+* Assessments statistics and metrics
-* Continue unfinished tests
+* Continue unfinished Assessments